Software Engineer Cover Letter: 5 Templates That Pass ATS in 2026 (With AI Tips)

 Template #1: Entry-Level / Fresh Graduate

-Best for: New grads, bootcamp graduates, first job seekers
+Best for: New grads, bootcamp graduates, first-time job seekers with 0–1 year of experience

 Dear [Hiring Manager Name],

-I’m writing to apply for the Junior Software Engineer role at [Company Name].
-As a recent Computer Science graduate from [University] with internship experience in full-stack development, I’ve been following [Company Name]’s work in [specific area] — and I want to help build it.
+I’m applying for the Junior Software Engineer role at [Company Name].
+As a CS graduate from [University] with hands-on internship experience in full-stack development, I’ve been following [Company Name]’s engineering blog posts on [specific topic] — and I want to help build what’s next.

-During my internship at [Previous Company], I built a REST API using Node.js and Express that reduced data retrieval time by 35%.
-I also collaborated with a team of 5 engineers to ship a customer-facing dashboard used by 2,000+ daily active users.
-I’m proficient in JavaScript, Python, and SQL, and I’m currently building projects with React and TypeScript.
+At [Previous Company / Internship], I built a REST API using Node.js and Express that cut internal data retrieval time by 35%.
+I collaborated with 5 engineers to ship a customer-facing dashboard used by 2,000+ daily active users.
+I’m fluent in JavaScript, Python, and SQL, and I’m actively building projects with React and TypeScript.

-I’d love to chat about how my technical skills and hunger to grow can contribute to [Company Name]’s engineering team.
+I’d love to chat about how I can add value to [Company Name]’s engineering team.
 Available for an interview at your earliest convenience.

 Best regards,